zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/scoping-your-message-boards.md

 # Scoping Your Message Boards

-Forum administrators can create and manage message boards in the Global, Site, and Page [scopes](https://help.liferay.com/hc/articles/360028819992-Widget-Scope).
-The following sections show administrators how to manage message boards in each of these scopes.
+Forum administrators can create and choose to manage Message Boards in either the [Global, Site, or Page Scopes](https://help.liferay.com/hc/articles/360028819992-Widget-Scope).
+The following sections show administrators how to manage Message Boards in each of these scopes.

 ## Globally-scoped Message Boards